paulkn/esar/src/pages/blog/2020-08-03-as-revival-increases-so-abortion-will-end.md

 As I walked through the crowd,  I was saying in my spirit with the Lord  speaking to me from Isaiah 66:7-9 "Before she was in labor she gave birth, does God bring you to the moment of birth and not cause delivery”.
 And then the scene shifted, I heard the Lord speaking while standing on stage.
 "Not by might or power but by the spirit of the Lord".
 Zechariah 4: 6.
 And in the dream Lou Engle a prophet in the United States that stood for the end of abortion for over 30 years hands me a mic on stage in front of thousands and thousands of people and I hear “speak this word” really loud.
 Then I hear the Lord say "AS REVIVAL INCREASES, SO ABORTION WILL END".
 And I woke up shaking with the presence of the Lord.

-What I realize as the years have past is that God is preparing the bride of Christ for the greatest revival we have ever seen.
+God is preparing the bride of Christ for the greatest revival we have ever seen.
 And part of that revival equals the ending of abortion.

 I believe with my whole heart that REVIVAL equals REPENTANCE